lilithgkini/challenges/Pwn/Challenge2/walkthrough/README.md

 Now with all the math out of the way, what's the plan?

 # PLAN
-We meed to allocate two consecutive chunks, let's say stored in index 0 and 1 of the "messages" and then free them in reverse order.
+We need to allocate two consecutive chunks, let's say stored in index 0 and 1 of the "messages" and then free them in reverse order.
 That would place the last freed, let's say chunk 0, on the top of the bin.
 It's next entry is the mangled address of the chunk 1.

 ![](attachments/20241121162655.png)